Best Quantum Computing Books (2026): The Master Reading List

 Quantum Computing for Everyone by Chris Bernhardt

-Cover of Quantum Computing for Everyone by Chris Bernhardt
+Cover of Quantum Computing for Everyone by Chris Bernhardt, picked first on our list of the best quantum computing books for beginners

 Level: Beginner, no math required